 I am an avid hockey fan and have seen my favorite team, the Nashville Predators, playing in four different cities.

 Symone is from St. Louis and joined ACD in April 2019 as a Digital Media Associate.
 Symone believes that ACD’s holistic approach has strengthened the voices of folks that have been historically silenced and oppressed.
 The role as Digital Media Associate allows Symone to fight against the corrupt legal system, right in her hometown.
 She creates visual content and supportive materials for communications through print, web, and social media.
 Outside of ACD, Symone runs her own freelance business, Designs By Monie.

 I tend to keep myself busy with learning new things.
 Right now, I’m teaching myself how to DJ with my new controller and I’m also learning how to code with the intent to apply my skills to web development and design.

-As the Executive Director of ArchCity Defenders, I have many responsibilities, including managing our growing and talented staff; exploring new opportunities for advocacy and systemic litigation; communicating the work and mission of ACD to students, supporters, fellow advocates, and media; and working with the Board and leadership to set strategic direction for the organization.
-But mostly, I am responsible for making sure that the dedicated team at ACD has everything it needs to provide the best holistic advocacy possible for our clients.
+Blake is from St. Louis and left to attend college and play professional tennis.
+After graduating college, he returned to St. Louis as a Skadden Fellow at ACD in Fall 2015.
+He is now the Executive Director.
+Blake discovered ACD in the wake of Ferguson Uprising and learned that ACD was one of the only legal organizations representing poor people, and wanted to join to fight the criminalization of poor and Black people in St. Louis.
+As Executive Director, Blake manages ACD’s growing and talented staff; explores new opportunities for advocacy and systemic litigation; communicates the work and mission of ACD to students, supporters, fellow advocates, and media; and works with the Board and leadership to set the strategic direction for the organization.
+He is responsible for making sure that the dedicated team at ACD has everything it needs to provide the best holistic advocacy possible for our clients.

 I’m a Cubs fan in Cardinals land.
 I know more about the Golden Girls than you do.